Feedback rectifiable pairs and stabilization of switched linear systems: Construction of the feedback rectification

 }

-Note that due to the dimensions of the system the eigenvector for each pair $(\lambda_i,\mu_i)$ is uniquely defined.
-For higher-order system with larger number of inputs the intersection space for each pair of eigenvalues may be increased, such that $P(\lambda_i,\mu_i)$ in~\eqref{eq:ex_P} has several columns.
+Due to the dimensions of the system in this example the eigenvector for each pair $(\lambda_i,\mu_i)$ is uniquely defined.
+For higher-order systems with larger number of inputs the intersection space for each pair of eigenvalues may be increased, such that $P(\lambda_i,\mu_i)$ in~\eqref{eq:ex_P} has several columns.
 In such case the eigenvector associated with a pair of eigenvalues can be chosen from a set parameterized by the vector $c_i\in \dom P(\lambda_i,\mu_i)$.

 Using this vector we determine the parameter vectors~$w_{1i}$ in \eqref{eq: parametervector} for subsystem $q=1$

 resulting in {

 } By solving $v_i=N_2(\lambda_2)w_{2i}$ for the second system we obtain the parameter vectors {